 These objectives will be met by reading about the major questions in SLA research in a textbook and discussing them in class.
 There will be only a limited amount of lecturing.
-On days for which writing topics have been assigned, students will be asked to first individually submit a draft for the written assignment to Avenue before class.
-They will then work in groups in class on these drafts to submit in groups to Avenue a collaborative written document on the topic.
-This will be graded.
-Particular topics to prepare will be announced in the previous class and on Avenue.
-Other evaluation components are a midterm examination in essay format, a group presentation in class, a critique of a group presentation, and an individual written paper.
+On days for which chapters have been assigned, students will be asked to answer in class in writing one or two questions about the chapter.
+Particular questions to prepare will be announced in the previous class and on Avenue.
+Other evaluation components are a midterm examination in essay format, a group presentation and an individual written paper.

 Textbooks, Materials & Fees:

 Kirsten M. Hummel: Introducing Second Language Acquisition.
 Perspectives and Practices.
 Wiley Blackwell.

 Method of Assessment: